Blackboard (Students) - Tests and Surveys: Tips for Taking Tests, Quizzes, and Surveys

 - Do not wait until the last minute to take an exam in order to allow time to resolve any technical issues.

 - Verify that you have a reliable computer and a dependable, wired Internet connection.
 Tests should not be taken over a wireless connection.
+The ITS Help Desk can help you set up a wired/Ethernet Internet connection.

 - Make sure that you are using a Blackboard supported browser.